 The mechanics of altitude and azimuth adjustment are relatively straightforward.
-In the discussion below, we will provide some information and tips that will give you the greatest success with your 1600GTO regardless of the method you choose for determining the amount and direction of each adjustment.
+In the discussion below, we will provide some information and tips that will give you the greatest success with your 1600GTO regardless of the polar alignment method you choose for determining the amount and direction of each adjustment.
 We'll leave the choice of method up to you.
-(Did we mention the Revised GTO Quick Star-Drift Method?)
-We list the fine altitude adjustment first because our Revised GTO Quick Star-Drift Method.
+(Did we mention the GTO Quick Star-Drift Method?)
+We list the fine altitude adjustment first because our GTO Quick Star-Drift Method begins with altitude.
 Many texts for the classic star-drift method begin with the azimuth adjustments.